weessk/dead-av/README.md

 * Analysis tools
 * EDR/SIEM agents (Elastic, Splunk, Tanium, etc)

-basically… if it moves and smells like protection
+basically… if it moves and smells like protection, it kills it

 ---